amansaini/ninja-forms-modal/readme.txt

 3. Popup Container Setting with Live Preview Designer

 == Changelog ==
+3.1 (12 Sep 2017)
+- Fixed Popup border not working in some cases.

 3.0.1 (9 Sep 2017)
 - Fixed Footer text in popup not showing up